You found our list of fabulous virtual pride month ideas.

 6. Digital date with a drag queen

 One of the more creative virtual pride month ideas for work is to plan a drag-themed team building event.
 For example, a virtual drag show, remote brunch, or online cocktail-making class.
 Since drag queens and drag kings are seasoned performers, they make engaging Zoom hosts.
-There are several companies and individuals who advertise drag-themed team building events, such as these sangria-brewing queens in Portugal.
+There are several companies and individuals who advertise drag-themed team building events, such as sangria-brewing queens in Portugal.
 You can also reach out to local drag bars or troupes to virtually collaborate.

 Be aware that these services are likely to be in high demand during Pride Month.
 If booking a live event proves too difficult, then consider watching episodes of Drag Race online together as a backup option.

-Check out more virtual team building ideas.
+Check out more virtual team building ideas for work.

 7. Employee resource groups